geoff-project/coi/docs/guide/core.rst

 Control Flow for ``Env``
 ------------------------

+The `Env` interface provides three methods that a host application can interact
+with: :func:`~gymnasium.Env.reset()`, :func:`~gymnasium.Env.step()` and
-The `~gym.Env` interface provides three methods that a host application can interact with: `~gym.Env.reset()`, `~gym.Env.step()` and `~cernml.coi.Problem.close()`.
-In contrast to `~cernml.coi.SingleOptimizable`, the `~gym.Env` interface is typically called many times in *episodes*, especially during training.
+`~Problem.close()`.
+In contrast to `SingleOptimizable`, the `Env` interface is typically called many times in *episodes*, especially during training.
 Each episode follows the same protocol.

-The `~gym.Env.reset()` method is called at the start of an episode.
+The :func:`~gymnasium.Env.reset()` method is called at the start of an episode.
 It typically picks a random, known-bad initial state and clears any state from the previous episode.
 It eventually must return an initial observation to seed the agent.
 Though an environment may pick a constant initial state or re-use the current state, (see :ref:`the above section <Control Flow for
 \`\`SingleOptimizable\`\`>`), this is often reduces the amount of experience a reinforcement learner can gather.

 Afterwards, the host application calls an agent to decide on an action given the current observation.
-This action is then passed to `~gym.Env.step()`, which must return a 4-tuple of the following values:
+This action is then passed to :func:`~gymnasium.Env.step()`, which must return a 5-tuple of the following
+values:

 *obs*
     the next observation after the action has been applied;